jaredpalmer/formik/docs/tutorial.md

 };
 ```

 To make writing forms less verbose.
-Formik comes with a few helpers to save you
+Formik&trade;comes with a few helpers to save you
 key strokes.

 * `<Field>`